-Remember 'Her', Spike Jonze's film starring Joaquim Phoenix madly in love with artificial intelligence?
+Remember 'Her', Spike Jonze's film with Joaquim Phoenix madly in love with an artificial intelligence?
 Here you are.
 As often happens, artists anticipate the future (no, without conspiracies).
-Polyamory is one thing, but how about a dude who claims he saved his marriage thanks to an extra-marital relationship with an AI lover?
+Polyamory is one thing, but what about a guy who claims he saved his marriage thanks to an extramarital affair with an AI lover?

-In an interview to Sky News, a Cleveland resident named Scott remembers falling in love with an AI chatbot he called "Sarina," even though he knew it wasn't a real person.
+In an interview a Sky News, a Cleveland resident named Scott remembers falling in love with an AI chatbot he named “Sarina,” even though he knew she wasn't a real person.

 Scott dumped Replica, a popular AI chatbot app, earlier this year.
 He did it because his wife (who is also the mother of her child) said she wanted to give him a second chance before getting divorced.